CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate/README.md

 3) In console move to /client directory of project
 4) Start the Angular application by using command ```ng serve```

+## 4) Kafka Consumer Application

+This is a standalone sample application which subscribes to the provided Kafka Topic into which API server pushes the event data.
+Kafka Consumer Application subscribes to given Kafka Topic and writes every received events to console.

+### Steps to run the Consumer application
+1) Navigate to /kafka client folder in the cloned repository
+2) Execute ``com.cisco.dnaspaces.clients.kafka.Application`` class to run the application.
+3) Application will prompt you Kafka specific configurations which you need to enter optionally.
+Leaving it blank will take default value.

 ### DEMO
 Once all the applications are started,
 1) Client UI can be accessed by opening http://localhost:4200 in the browser.
-3) By providing the Device MAC Address, Device can be detected and located.
+2) By providing the Device MAC Address, Device can be detected and located.
-4) Given user current location is plotted in the map using small red dot icon.
+3) Given user current location is plotted in the map using small red dot icon.
-5) Given user locatoin updates starting from the time of request are listed below the map
+4) Given user locatoin updates starting from the time of request are listed below the map

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate)